Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: JTL algebra and Howe duality

 where we recall that $\Bsp$- and $\Csp$-blocks are symmetric matrices.
 The Lie radical of $\interfin{N}$ is generated by $\Egl_{0,n}$, $\Egl_{0,L}$, $\Egl_{0,L+n}$, $\Egl_{m,L}$, and $\Egl_{L+m,L}$: these are the generators corresponding the the crosses $\times$ in~\eqref{interfin-def}.

 We next show that the representation of this Lie algebra of fermionic bilinears in the periodic spin-chain generates the image of $\JTL{N}$, proving the following theorem.

-\begin{Thm} The image of the representation~\eqref{gl-stand-basis}-\eqref{sp-stand-basis} of the enveloping algebra $U \interfin{N}$ is isomorphic to the image $\repgl\bigl(\JTL{N}\bigr)$ of the Jones--Temperley--Lieb algebra in the periodic $\gl(1|1)$ spin-chain. \end{Thm} \begin{proof} First, direct computation shows that the image of the representation~\eqref{gl-stand-basis}-\eqref{sp-stand-basis} of the enveloping algebra $U \interfin{N}$ commutes with the $\LQGodd$ action given in~\eqref{eq:EE-chi-eta}.
+\begin{Thm} The image of the representation~\eqref{gl-stand-basis}-\eqref{sp-stand-basis} of the enveloping algebra $U \interfin{N}$ is equal to the image $\repgl\bigl(\JTL{N}\bigr)$ of the Jones--Temperley--Lieb algebra in the periodic $\gl(1|1)$ spin-chain. \end{Thm} \begin{proof} We first prove that the centralizer of the $U \interfin{N}$ action is given by $\centJTL$ -- the centralizer of $\repgl\bigl(\JTL{N}\bigr)$.
+Recall that $\centJTL$ is described in Sec.~\ref{subsec:cent}.
+By a direct computation, we see that the image of the representation~\eqref{gl-stand-basis}-\eqref{sp-stand-basis} of the enveloping algebra $U \interfin{N}$ commutes with the $\LQGodd$ action given in~\eqref{eq:EE-chi-eta}.
 We then show that the generators of $\interfin{N}$ are the only bilinears in the $\chi$-$\eta$ fermions that commute with $\LQGodd$.
 Let us for this introduce bilinears as in~\eqref{sp-stand-basis} but with the opposite sign and denote them by $\Asp'_{m,n}$, $\Bsp'_{m,n}$, and $\Csp'_{m,n}$, respectively.
 Together with the bilinears $\Egl_{n,0}$ and $\Egl_{L,n}$, they belong to the complement of the vector space $\interfin{N}$.
 We then compute commutators of all these bilinears which are not in $\interfin{N}$ with the generator $\EE 1$.
 It turns out that all these commutators are non-zero and linearly independent bilinears.
 So, there are no linear combinations among $\Asp'_{m,n}$, $\Bsp'_{m,n}$, $\Csp'_{m,n}$, $\Egl_{n,0}$, and $\Egl_{L,n}$ that would commute with $\EE 1$.
-This proves the statement that $\interfin{N}$ is the maximum Lie subalgebra of bilinears that commutes with $\LQGodd$.
-We note then that the image of $\JTL{N}$ is generated by $e_j$'s which are bilinears in the $\chi$-$\eta$ fermions and this image is thus contained in the image of $U \interfin{N}$.
+This proves the statement that $\interfin{N}$ is the maximum Lie subalgebra of bilinears (in the $\chi$-$\eta$ fermionic operators) which commute with $\LQGodd$.
+We then note that the image of $\JTL{N}$ is generated by $e_j$'s which are also bilinears in the $\chi$-$\eta$ and they commute with $\LQGodd$.
+This image is thus contained in the image of $U \interfin{N}$ and both algebras have the common centralizer $\centJTL$ (it is easy to check that $\interfin{N}$ also commutes with the $\f^L$ and $\e^L$).